Humany/widgets/docs/api/@humany/widget-conversation/readme.md

     alias: string;          // name of the message author
     source: string;         // agent or user
-    timestamp: number;      // timestamp of when message was created
+    timestamp: number;      // timestamp of when message was created }
-    type: string;           // deprecated, no longer used
-    tags: string[];         // deprecated, no longer used }
 ```